 Surgical Procedures: Pelvic Exenteration

-What is a pelvic exenteration and how is it performed?
+What is a pelvic exenteration and how is it done?

 A pelvic exenteration is the removal of a woman's uterus, cervix, ovaries, fallopian tubes, and vagina (the reproductive organs).
 There are times when the bladder, urethra and/or bowel, anus, and rectum are removed also.
-A pelvic exenteration may be used to treat some cases of gynecological cancers, such as recurrent cancers of the uterus, cervix, vulva or vagina.
+A pelvic exenteration may be used to treat some cases of gynecological cancers, such as recurrent cancers (cancer that comes back) of the uterus, cervix, vulva, or vagina.

 There are three types of pelvic exenteration: